ThorOdinCode/Computer-Vision-Project/README.md

 - `hpatches-sequences-release`: full HPatches image sequences and homographies used for matching and verification.
 - The loader expects both datasets under `data/` at the repository root, matching the paths in `project/data_loader.py`.
 - HPatches contains 116 sequences in total: 59 viewpoint sequences and 57 illumination sequences.
-- Each sequence provides one reference image and five transformed images, together with ground-truth homographies for the transformed views.
+- Each sequence provides one reference image (`1.ppm`) and five transformed images (`2.ppm` through `6.ppm`), together with ground-truth homographies for the transformed views.

 ## Evaluation Metrics